SaiSindhuja197/mslearn-fabric/Instructions/Labs/02-data-warehouse.md

 In this exercise, you have created a data warehouse that contains multiple tables.
 You used SQL to insert data into the tables and query them. and also used the visual query tool.
 Finally, you enhanced the data model for the data warehouse's default dataset and used it as the source for a report.

 ### You have successfully completed the lab.
-Click on Next >> to procced with next exercise.
+Click on Next >> to proceed with next exercise.